CianciuStyles/CianciuStyles/README.md

 ### 🔍 About me

-👨‍💻 Full-Stack Software Engineer at eBay
+👨‍💻 Full-Stack Software Engineer at eBay<br>
-🔙 Previously at Amazon, Ocado Technology
+🔙 Previously at Amazon, Ocado Technology<br>
+🎓 Master of Science from Sapienza University of Rome<br>
-🇮🇹 Born in Roma, Italy
+🇮🇹 Born in Roma, Italy<br>
-🇬🇧 Living in London, United Kingdom
+🇬🇧 Living in London, United Kingdom<br>
 🕹️ Video games player and collector

 ### ⚡ Languages